-Poland has identified the remains of 17 people who were victims of the Nazi-German invasion and occupation in World War Two or of the communist regime that was installed by the Soviet Union after the war.
+Poland has identified the remains of 17 people who were victims of either the Nazi-German invasion and occupation in World War Two or of the communist regime that was installed by the Soviet Union after the war.

 Identification documents for the victims – the youngest of whom was a 17-year-old who died in a German-Nazi concentration camp for Polish children – were handed to members of their families by the Institute of National Remembrance (IPN) at a ceremony in the presidential palace of Belvedere in Warsaw.